 Terms & Conditions - Shopping Online

-The following terms apply to accessing and using this site:
+The following terms apply to access and use this site:

-Caithy Organics will not be responsible for orders that go missing when the customer has incorrectly advised us of their address.
-Should you enter the wrong address, Caithy Organics is not obliged to re-send the order to the correct address at our expense.
+Caithy Organics will not be responsible for orders that go missing.
+Caithy Organics is not obliged to re-send the order.

 Site & content